Breton Revolutionary Army: L'Armée Revolutionnaire Bretonne (ARB)

-The Breton Revolutionary Army was created in 1971 as the armed wing of the Front de Liberation Breton (FLB), in English known as the Breton Liberation Front.
-The FLB had been established in 1963 with the intention to secure the liberation of Brittany from France.
+L'Armée Revolutionnaire Bretonne (ARB), or the Breton Revolutionary Army, was created in 1971 as the armed wing of the Front de Liberation Breton (FLB), or the Breton Liberation Front.
+The FLB was established in 1963 with the intention to secure the liberation of Brittany from France.
 The ARB seeks recognition by the French government of the existence of the Breton people, the integrity of its territory, and the Breton language.
-Christian Georgeault is the group's current leader and a former Emgann general Secretary.
+Christian Georgeault, the group's current leader, is a former Emgann general Secretary.

-The 1974 bombing in Roc Tredudon marks the first of approximately 200 terrorist acts on foreign soil, both inside and outside Brittany.
+The 1974 bombing in Roc Tredudon marks the first of approximately 200 terrorist acts committed by the FLB-ARB on foreign soil, both inside and outside Brittany.

 The ARB, unlike its Corsican (FLNC) and Basque (ETA) counterparts, does not seek to achieve human casualties.
-This is a view shared across the entire Breton political spectrum and especially by the Breton people who, until the attack on a McDonald's in 2000, during which an employee was killed, have tolerated the actions of the separatist movement.

-Until the 2000 attack, only two casualties (two ARB members were killed when trying to defuse their own bombs that they thought would injure someone) had resulted from their attacks.
+This is a view shared across the entire Breton political spectrum and especially by the Breton people who, until the attack on a McDonald's in 2000 during which an employee was killed, have tolerated the actions of the separatist movement.
+Until the 2000 attack, there had been only two deaths resulting from the attacks, both of whom were ARB members who died while attempting to defuse their own bombs.
 Nevertheless, considerable property damage has been inflicted as a result of these attacks.

 The frequency of attacks increased between 1993 and 1996.
 A two-year truce followed.
 Attacks resumed on 30 October 1998 with the partial destruction of the Belfort city hall, home town of the then Interior Minister Jean-Pierre Chevènement.
 Other subsequent targets included symbols of the French government such as administrative offices, police precincts and utility installations, as well as the home towns of then-Prime Minister Lionel Jospin.
 The latter attack, which occurred on 18 June 1999, was a result of the refusal, two days before, by the then French President Jacques Chirac to ratify the European Charter on Regional and Minority Languages.